MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/project-sefa-inquiry.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

 Agencies that receive federal funds are subject to audit requirements, also known as single audits, according to Office of Management and Budget Circular A-133.
 This audit process is used to report on the revenues and expenditures of federal grants on a recurring basis.
 A protion of the single audit report includes the Schedule of Expenditures of Federal Awards (SEFA).

 This inquiry includes the Catalog of Federal Domestic Assistance (CFDA) title and number, grant number, year of grant, name of the federal agency providing the funds, and name of the pass-through entity.
-The inquiry is for a specific period of time, typically the same as the financial statement period - a fiscal year.
+The inquiry is for a specific period of time, typically the same as the financial statement period, which is a fiscal year.

 The inquiry includes grants with projection dates in the selected date range.
 The **Grantor agency** column of the inquiry displays the grant customer or, for a pass-through grant, the grantor agency.
 The grant customer for a pass-through grant displays in the **Pass-through agency** column.
 If it is not a pass-through grant, the **Pass-through agency** column is blank.